-TP Therapeutics pipeline includes potent inhibitors targeting established oncogene drivers, and resistance issues to treatments including secondary resistant mutations, bypass mechanisms, and EMT.
-We also work on newly identified disease-driven targets, and targets regulating tumor microenvironment and tumor immunity.
+TP Therapeutics pipeline includes potent inhibitors targeting established oncogene drivers, and the acquired resistance (including secondary resistant mutations, bypass mechanisms, and epithelial–mesenchymal transition) that develop from today’s current available therapies.
+Our team is also working on newly identified novel disease-driven targets, and targets regulating the tumor microenvironment and tumor immunity.

 A Phase 1/2, Open-Label, Multi-Center, First-in-Human Study of the Safety, Tolerability, Pharmacokinetics, and Anti-Tumor Activity of TPX-0005 in Patients with Advanced Solid Tumors Harboring ALK, ROS1, or NTRK1-3 Rearrangements (TRIDENT-1)